-GOAL 2.1: Ensure the safety of our employees, volunteers, partners, and others we work with.
+GOAL 2.1: Ensure the safety and health of our employees, volunteers, partners, and others we work with.

 - a.
-Affirm that safety is the district's number one priority for district operations, and all employees have a shared responsibility in ensuring a safe work environment. - b.
-Establish a District Safety Committee consisting of 3 employees with at least one not representing district management. - c.
+Affirm that safety and health are the district's number one priority for district operations, and all employees have a shared responsibility in ensuring a safe and healthy work environment. - b.
+Maintain a District Safety Committee consisting of 3 employees with at least one non-management member. - c.
 Hold monthly safety trainings and quarterly safety planning and incident review meetings.